jnoller/sisyphus/README.md

   -P, --package TEXT              Name of the package to build  [required] -B, --branch TEXT               Branch to build from in the feedstock's
                                   repository
-  -l, --log-level [error|warning|info|debug]
+  --no-watch                      Don't watch the build process after it starts -l, --log-level [error|warning|info|debug]
                                   Logging level  [default: info] -h, --help                      Show this message and exit.